SalahShallapy/Optimized-Counter-App/README.md

 ## How It Works

 1. Dynamic Counter Configuration:

-   • Users can configure the counter's starting value through the _ConfigureCounter_ component.
+   - Users can configure the counter's starting value through the `ConfigureCounter` component.
-   • This value is then passed to the Counter component via state lifting.
+   - This value is then passed to the Counter component via state lifting.

 2. Counter Logic:

-   •The Counter component tracks changes using an array of counter adjustments rather than a single value.
+   - The Counter component tracks changes using an array of counter adjustments rather than a single value.
-   •Each increment or decrement is stored as a separate entry, allowing for detailed history tracking.
+   - Each increment or decrement is stored as a separate entry, allowing for detailed history tracking.
-   •Prime number checking is optimized using _useMemo_ to prevent redundant calculations.
+   - Prime number checking is optimized using `useMemo` to prevent redundant calculations.

 3. History Tracking:

-   •The CounterHistory component displays a list of all counter changes.
+   - The CounterHistory component displays a list of all counter changes.
-   •Each history item is interactive, and clicking an item toggles its selection state.
+   - Each history item is interactive, and clicking an item toggles its selection state.

 4. Component Rendering Optimization:

-   •React.memo ensures unnecessary re-renders are avoided for components like Counter.
+   - React.memo ensures unnecessary re-renders are avoided for components like Counter.
-   •_useCallback_ and _useMemo_ are used extensively to optimize functions and derived state.
+   - `useCallback` and `useMemo` are used extensively to optimize functions and derived state.

 5. Million.js Integration:
-   •_Million.js_ is used for virtual DOM optimizations, significantly boosting performance when updating the DOM.
+   - `Million.js` is used for virtual DOM optimizations, significantly boosting performance when updating the DOM.
-   •This ensures a smoother user experience, even for more complex operations.
+   - This ensures a smoother user experience, even for more complex operations.

 ## Key Highlights